Age: 70ish (Does not suffer whiners gladly)

 "I climbed, hiked, stretched, laid in freezing cold water, squished my finger and hauled gear into and out of camp.
 ALL worth it Mr. Swanson!"

-"That was the best time of my life...except for losing all my clothes down the river and having to drive five hours home in nothing but your sweatshirt."
+"That was the best time of my life...except for losing all my clothes down the river and having to drive three hours home in nothing but your sweatshirt."

 "I found myself wanting to be a part of your gallery, inside of your masterpieces but feel as though I already am just by seeing them on the screen.
 I wish I could see the world through your eyes, it must be beautiful."